Esztergom: Esztergom Basilica

-Those traveling to Esztergom today can admire the most monumental construction of Hungarian Classicism, the Basilica, which silently rules the landscape above the winding Danube, surrounded by mountains.

-The building that might be considered the symbol of the town is the largest church in Hungary and was built according to the plans of Pál Kühnel, János Páckh and József Hild from 1822 to 1869.
+The building is the largest church in Hungary and was built according to the plans of Pál Kühnel, János Páckh and József Hild from 1822 to 1869.
 Ferenc Liszt wrote the Mass of Esztergom for this occasion.
 The classicist church is enormous: the height of the dome is 71.5 m; it has giant arches and an enormous altar-piece by Michelangelo Grigoletti.
 On one side, in the Saint Stephen chapel, the glittering relics of Hungarian and other nations' saints and valuable jewellery can be seen.
 On the south side, the Bakócz Chapel, the only one that survived the Middle Ages, can be seen.
 The builders of the Basilica had disassembled this structure into 1600 pieces, and incorporated it into the new church in its original form.

 The treasury houses many masterpieces of medieval goldsmith's works.
 The western European masters' hands are praised by such items as the crown silver cross that has been used since the 13th century, the ornate chalices, Francesco Francia's processional cross, the upper part of the well-known 'Matthias-Calvary' which is decorated in the rare ronde-bosse enamel technique.
 The Treasury also has a vast collection of traditional Hungarian and European textiles, including chasubles, liturgical vestments and robes.

 The sound of the enormous bell hung in the southern tower can be heard from kilometers away.
 From the top of the large dome, visitors can see a breath-taking view: to the north, east and south the ranges of the Börzsöny, Visegrád, Pilis and Gerecse mountains rule the landscape, while to the west, in the valley of the Danube one can see as far as the Small Plains.